100 Fun Things To Do in Atlanta with Kids Before They Grow Up

 Kids will enjoy the variety and freedom of Chattahoochee Food Works.
 Photo by Melanie Preis

-Picky eaters will find plenty of choices at the new Chattahoochee Food Works on the Westside or these other food halls in Atlanta.
+Picky eaters will find plenty of choices at delicious food halls, like Chattahoochee Food Works on the Westside.

 94. Dunwoody Nature Center